Employee recognition during difficult times, when done effectively, can elicit support, dedication, and commitment from employees.

 Appreciating the efforts of employees in highly stressful times assures them of the support of their employers.

-It strengthens their belief that their contribution is noticeable to the people who matter the most.
+It strengthens their belief that their contribution is noticed by the people who matter most.
 It can improve their long-term motivation well beyond the current crisis.

-It also helps establish a humanitarian connection between the employees and the organization.
+It also helps establish a humanitarian connection between employees and the organization.

 The employees feel valued and respected by their employers, ensuring their long-term commitment to the organization.